Industry Pulse: The latest construction data and statistics

 The U.S. Commerce Department releases monthly housing starts data — one of the most closely watched residential construction reports — one day after the HMI.
 Although new home construction has continued to slowly recover, housing starts still remain well below what economists consider normal levels.

-- Construction Dive Housing starts bounce back in December on multifamily surge
+- Construction Dive Housing starts fall back in January on multifamily volatility

-- U.S. Commerce Department New residential construction in December 2016
+- U.S. Commerce Department Monthly new residential construction January, 2017

-- The Wall Street Journal Housing Starts Jumped in December, Capping Best Year Since 2007
+- The Wall Street Journal U.S. Housing Starts Slide in January

 Existing home sales